Ailing Russian loan market hit by fresh U.S. sanctions

 It could simply repay the loan, as VEB did at the end of April with a $2.5 billion loan it had originally planned to refinance.

-Slavneft, which is part-owned by Rosneft, has mandated Raiffeisen Bank International to arrange a new $500 million loan.
+Slavneft, which is part-owned by Rosneft, has mandated Raiffeisen Bank International to arrange a new $500 million (292 million pounds) loan.

-Rosneft is also in the market with a $2 billion oil prepayment deal that it is raising with Swiss energy trading company Vitol.
+Rosneft is also in the market with a $2 billion (1.46 billion pounds)oil prepayment deal that it is raising with Swiss energy trading company Vitol.

-Banks were also due to sign a $1.5-2 billion loan for listed state-backed bank VTB before the new sanctions were announced on Wednesday.
+Banks were also due to sign a $1.5-2 billion loan (876 million pounds-1.16 billion pounds) for listed state-backed bank VTB before the new sanctions were announced on Wednesday.

 That deal was set to re-open the Russian loan market, as it was the first Russian loan to include U.S. banks since Russia annexed the Crimea.